All Episodes

 But in the end, I think we would have been 10 votes, maybe closer.

-This is an opportunity to now begin the process of starting over and getting it right.
+You know, I take the position this is an opportunity to now begin the process of starting over and getting it right.

-Anyway, news roundup, information overload uh hour.
+Anyway, news roundup, information overload hour.

-And uh welcome both of you.
+And welcome both of you.

-And by the way, Chris was a former health care advisor to then Congressman Mike Pence, both health care experts completely against this particular bill.
+And by the way, Chris was a former health care advisor to then Congressman Mike Pence, both health care experts, completely against this particular bill.

-All right, so I'm I assume both of you are actually probably happy that now there's an opportunity to hit the reset button and start over.
+All right, so I assume both of you are actually probably happy that now there's an opportunity to hit the reset button and start over.

 Daniel.